seanwevans/WarpDB/README.md

 ### CSV Loader
 - Loads CSV data directly into GPU memory with minimal CPU intervention
 - Handles data type conversion and memory allocation

+### Arrow Integration
+- When Apache Arrow is available, WarpDB loads data into Arrow tables and transfers columns to GPU memory using Arrow's CUDA support.
+Arrow buffers can be shared across processes and enable efficient zero-copy interchange with other systems.

 ### SQL Parser
 - Tokenizes and parses SQL-like expressions into an Abstract Syntax Tree (AST)